d3v-d3mons/tee_time/README.md

 To access and manually configure with the code if you please:
 1. `git clone` the repo to your local machine so that you have the project files
 2. Install NodeJS and run `npm install` to install the npm package dependencies in `package.json`:
-3. Enter your MySQL2 credentials into the .env file provided in the repo in order to connect to your local MySQL server
-4. Run the server and connect to local host:
-`npm run develop`
+3. Run the server and connect to local host: `npm run develop`

 ## Usage